 It is deliciously elegant and sophisticated without taking itself too seriously.
 It has the feeling of a London Member’s club just without the founder’s oil paintings and membership fee.
 The reason for this might be because of the management.
 The former Managing Director of the Annabel’s Group, Gavin Rankin, has brought a bit of Annabel’s magic with him.
 Not just in atmosphere and culture but in staff as well.
 Both Chef Stéphane Pacoud and Manager Luigi Burgio were originally at Annabel’s.

-The perfect atmosphere is matched with the exceptional quality level of the food.
-Bellamy’s holds to its core the Franco-Belgian tradition of the brasserie.
-It is a fabulous spot with excellent food and has a wonderful French wine list.
-One of our favourite features of the restaurant is their Oyster and Sandwich Bar that is open during the day – the Crab and Avocado sandwich is to die for!
+The perfect atmosphere is matched by the exceptional quality level of the food.
+Bellamy holds to its core the Franco-Belgian tradition of the brasserie.
+It is a fabulous spot with excellent food and a wonderful French wine list.
+One of our favourite features of the restaurant is its Oyster and Sandwich Bar that is open during the day – the Crab and Avocado sandwich is to die for!
 We simply cannot recommend Bellamy’s enough.

 43 Upper Brook St, Mayfair, London W1K 7QR